-- How does your pain feel? - Is it constant or does it come and go (intermittent)? - When did it start? - How long does it last? - Are you experiencing it in one particular area?
-Is it radiating to other areas? - Is it deep or on the surface? - Is it throbbing, burning, stabbing, cramping, aching, dull, or sharp? - What makes the pain worse?
-What makes it better?
+- How does your pain feel?

+- Is it constant or does it come and go (intermittent)?

+- When did it start?

+- How long does it last?

+- Are you experiencing it in one particular area?
+Is it radiating to other areas?

+- Is it deep or on the surface?

+- Is it throbbing, burning, stabbing, cramping, aching, dull, or sharp?

+- What makes the pain worse?

+- What makes the pain better?